Moving Your Student to College: Everything You Need to Know

 4. Get Renter’s Insurance for Your New Student Housing

 There are many different forms of renter’s policies.
-However, they are a good idea if your student is moving with a luggage that should be covered by insurance.
+However, they are a good idea if your student is moving with luggage that should be covered by insurance.
 You will want to shop around and talk to different insurance companies to find the best price and the most inclusive coverage for your student’s needs while they are away from home.

-For items like expensive computers or an expensive bicycle, look into personal articles policies that allow you to ensure that one unique item for the value of replacing it.
+For items like expensive computers or expensive bicycles, look into personal articles policies that allow you to ensure that one unique item for the value of replacing it.
 This can be a big help on a college campus where things tend to get stolen or go missing more often than in other settings.

 moving your student for college